Right-Wing Radio Host: Anyone Opposed To Christianity Is A 'Traitor'

 His show is produced by American Family Radio, which is part of the American Family Association.
 The Southern Poverty Law Center lists the AFA as a hate group due to its radical anti-LGBT views.

-Fischer has previously said that gay boy scouts create “sexual tension” on camping trips, that gay NFL players would create “sexual tension” in locker rooms and that gays in the military will create “sexual tension” in the armed forces.
+Fischer has previously said that gay Boy Scouts create “sexual tension” on camping trips, that gay NFL players would create “sexual tension” in locker rooms and that gays in the military create “sexual tension” in the armed forces.

 Also on HuffPost